-void depth(int32_t depth);
+THistory& depth(int32_t depth);

 static History KeepAll();

 static History KeepLast(uint32_t depth);

 };

 } }

 As shown in the example above, when a policy presents a variability that is captured at a PIM- Level by a kind, the DDS-PSM-Cxx captures this variability into two ways, first it associates an enumeration with the Policy defining a code for the variation (as it was done in the IDL PSM), then, it defines a set of helper methods to construct the possible variants.
 The full set of policies is included in the mandatory standard headers in the file dds/qos/Policy.hpp.